 “What I want to do is improve our batting average of actually get something fielded by looking at many more options in a low-cost, no-consequence environment.”

-Product managers will learn a ton from this episode about how to build prototypes and get buy-in from internal stakeholders.
+You’ll learn a ton from this episode about how to build prototypes and get buy-in from internal stakeholders.
 Here are some of the highlights:

 - How the military has historically tested new ideas (7:45)